ChrisDev18/Chess-Game/README.md

 _Note: [`index.tsx`](src/index.tsx), which connects the React app to the browser DOM, is held in the [src folder](src)_

-## Game logic written with TS classes
+## Game logic written with TS objects
+_Originally, the logic was coded using Classes and Objects.
+These have now been reworked using Objects and Interfaces as these work better with React's state system._

-Behind the UI is a hierarchy of classes which hold data and control the logic of the chess game. **There are classes for:**
+Behind the UI is a hierarchy of objects based off interfaces which hold data and control the logic of the chess game. **There are Interfaces for:**
 - [Game](src/models/Game.ts) - Controls the flow of the game - this is the highest class
 - [Player](src/models/Player.ts) - Acts as a controller for any moves made.
 - [Chessboard](src/models/ChessBoard.ts) - Holds the array of chessboard squares